avishekdutta14/iMAGine/README.md

 Many of the steps/processes/tools use multi-threads for parallelization, and the user can modify it accordingly.
 This increases resource usage and also decreases the time needed to run processes.
 This is highly desirable, but it comes with a sacrifice.
 Many processes used in this pipeline uses probabilistic models.
 Probabilistic models and many other machine learning models are impacted by the number of threads used since the probabilities and predictions can vary while computing in different threads/CPUs.
 But, the good news is that these variations are not significant.
 The results generated will be different (unfortunately), but the difference is small (fortunately).
 To understand and identify the steps in which you can expect variations are mentioned in the [How it works?](https://github.com/avishekdutta14/IMagINE/blob/main/README.md#how-it-works) section.
 Morover, the default parameters worked well for specific marine environments and should be modified for other environments.
 Using default parameters will not gurantee the best result for other environmnets or system (or even other marine systems).
 To know more on the parameters please consider reading [How it works?](https://github.com/avishekdutta14/IMagINE/blob/main/README.md#how-it-works) section.

-Bioinformatics tools are evolving fast, so future versions may not be compatible with IMAGINE.
+Bioinformatics tools are evolving fast, so future versions may not be compatible with iMAGine.
 This tool works with Python version: 3.6.8, fastp v0.21.0, SPAdes version: 3.15.2, QUAST 5.0.2, bwa 0.7.17-r1188, samtools version 1.12, metabat2 (latest version as of May-21), and CheckM v1.1.3.
 If you feel that any future version of these tools didn't had any major modification with terms of parameters used you can use the future versions.

 ## Output files